 One of the memories from Sagada that I will never forget is the sweet release I had when I sang and played the guitar in Sagada Cellar Door.
 It was the first time I played guitar in front of people I barely knew.
 I was carried away by the beautiful camping-like moment we had in the middle of the woods.

 Sagada made me feel so alive.

-I was fixated on the beautiful things I experienced in Sagada, so I promised myself that I will continue traveling for the whole of 2019.
-“I will travel every month, with at least one destination per month.”
-I told myself.
+I was fixated on the beautiful things I experienced in Sagada, so I promised myself that I would continue traveling for the whole of 2019.
+“I will travel every month, with at least one destination per month,” I told myself.

 Though I traveled, I did not quit my job.
 I used every weekend, holiday, and many of my vacation days to come and see different places.

 Here is the list of places I’ve visited in the year 2019:

 - Ifugao Rice Terraces, Banaue

 - Maligcong Rice Terraces, Mountain Province